Stephanie Vermeulen

 - I obtained magna cum laude my Master of Science in Biomedical Sciences with a major in Medical Genetics at Ghent University in 2015.

-- Currently, I am assisting academic staff at Ghent University, researching the sensitivity of breast cancer cells and lymphocytes to ionizing radiation.
+- Currently, I am assisting academic staff at Ghent University, researching the efficacy of a new microtubule stabilizing agent.

 - I received the young investigator award at ERRS2018 and was chair during IRRS2019.